michaeluno/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==

+= 3.1.4 =
+- Added the ability to search users for the `autocomplete` custom field type.

 = 3.1.3 - 2014/08/13 =
 - Added the `load_after_{instantiated class name}` hook that is triggered right after the `load_{...}` hooks are triggered.